T1140

 ---|---|---|---|

-executable | name of executable/file to decode | Path | C:\Windows\System32\calc.exe |
+executable | name of executable/file to decode | path | C:\Windows\System32\calc.exe |

 Attack Commands: Run with command_prompt!